 Whisky

-Malt whisky is made exclusively from malted barley, while blended whisky generally will be a mix of both malt whisky and grain whisky.
-Single malt means that the whisky originates from the same distillery, though not neccessarily the same cask, or even the same year.
+Malt whisky is made exclusively from malted barley, while blended whisky generally will be a mix of both malt and grain.
+Single malt means that the whisky originates from the same distillery, though not necessarily the same cask, or even the same year.
 In this way, the distillery can guarantee a consistent taste.
-Single-cask does mean the whisky comes from a single cask.
-Finally, cask strength is a term to indicate the whisky came straight from the cask, rather than going through the usual process of dilution, where spring water is used to water down the whisky to roughly 40-45% alcohol.
+Single-cask does mean the spirit comes from a single cask.
+Blended malt (formerly known as Vatted malt) is basically a mix of different Single Malt whiskies (not necessarily from the same distillery).
+Finally, cask strength is a term to indicate the whisky came straight from the cask, rather than going through the usual process of dilution, where spring water is used to water down the product to roughly 40-45% alcohol.

 Distillation

-As mentioned on the front page, your senses will play a major part while drinking whisky.
+As mentioned on the front page, your senses will play a major part while drinking any spirit.
 Differences between various whiskies can be identified by vision, smell, and of course taste.

 Should you wish to learn more about the different ways whiskies influence your senses, please check out our page about how your senses can guide you while you enjoy a dram.